Watching TV is one of my favorite activities to unwind at the end of the day. These are my favorite and the best TV shows on Amazon Prime.

 Watching TV is my favorite way to relax and unwind at the end of the day.
 We cycle through streaming services depending on what shows are out or the time of year.
 We have Amazon Prime, so I always have access to shows and movies there.
 I will admit that Amazon Prime is less of a go-to for me when I’m searching for a show.
 I find the selection a little overwhelming, which makes it hard to find a good show.
-I’ve dabbled in a few, plus they have several of my favorite older shows, so I figured it was still worth it to share what I think are the best shows on Amazon Prime.
+I’ve dabbled in a few, plus they have several of my favorite older shows, so I figured it was still worth it to share what I think are the best TV shows on Amazon Prime.

-The Best Shows on Amazon Prime
+The Best TV Shows on Amazon Prime

-The Grand Tour – I grew up watching BBC’s Top Gear starring James May, Richard Hammond and Jeremy Clarkson with my step-dad.
+I grew up watching BBC’s Top Gear starring James May, Richard Hammond, and Jeremy Clarkson with my step-dad.
 The show was basically a talk show about cars.
-They’d have celebrity guests that would compete on their race track, but it was mostly car talk.
-Occasionally, the show would have a special where May, Hammond and Clarkson would drive cars through the Artic or a rainforest.
+They had celebrity guests compete on their race track, but it was mostly car talk.
+Occasionally, the show would have a special where May, Hammond, and Clarkson would drive cars through the Artic or a rainforest.
 They would outfit and “supe up” their cars and complete different driving challenges along the way while teasing each other mercilessly.
-The show was cancelled by BBC because Clarkson is basically an ass-hole in real life.
+The show was canceled by BBC because Clarkson is an ass-hole in real life.

 Amazon picked up and rebranded as The Grand Tour a few years ago.
 The hosts have stepped back from filming the tv show, but they do still release a special every few months.
 My husband is more into the show than I am, but I do watch all of the specials because they are so entertaining.

 Chuck is one of those shows where Jesse and I wish we could erase it from our minds so we could watch it again with fresh eyes.
 Zachary Levi is the most endearing nerd turned super spy.
 The show is funny, dramatic, and just an excellent watch.